givepraise/docs/docs/how-praise-works/quantify.md

 Average / final score: 7.25
 ```

 In addition to giving a score, quantifiers can also **dismiss** praise.
-This is useful when the praise is not relevant to the community or does not provide enough details to be quanified.
+This is useful when the praise is not relevant to the community or does not provide enough details to be quantified.
 A praise can also be marked as a **duplicate** if it refers to the same contribution as another praise.
 In this case the duplicate praise gets a score of 0-100% of the score of the original praise based on system settings.